Active Participant: Democratization as a Stabilizing Force in Nagorno-Karabakh

 Although still faced with international non-recognition and emphatic opposition from Azerbaijan, an independent Nagorno-Karabakh presents itself as a relatively stable unrecognized quasi-state 20 years after the original ceasefire agreement.
 Prior analyses tend to focus on external players and internal shortcomings, while downplaying the impact of democratization in Nagorno-Karabakh.
 This article finds that democratization efforts within Nagorno-Karabakh actively contribute to the relative stability which Nagorno-Karabakh enjoys, and examines the ways in which this takes place.

-The worst period of fighting between Azerbaijan and Armenia over what is now an unrecognized independent territory, Nagorno-Karabakh (Artsakh), ended with a ceasefire agreement signed a little over twenty years ago.
-Contrary to the pessimism of political analysts, who frequently cite the aggressive political rhetoric and drastically disproportionate military spending in Azerbaijan, war has not broken out again, nor has Nagorno-Karabakh imploded amid equally dire predictions (The Economist, 2014; Kaplan, 2008; Kolstø & Blakkisrud, 2012, p.
+The worst period of fighting between Azerbaijan and Armenia over what is now an unrecognized independent territory, Nagorno-Karabakh (Artsakh), ended with a ceasefire agreement signed over twenty years ago.
+Contrary to the pessimism of political analysts, Nagorno-Karabakh has not imploded amid dire predictions for the future of the territory (The Economist, 2014; Kaplan, 2008; Kolstø & Blakkisrud, 2012, p.
 143; Sheets, 2012).
-The conflict is commonly characterized as a ‘frozen’ conflict, with no negotiated resolution yet achieved and an active ceasefire line which remains stable despite regular small-scale violence such as sniper fire and aging land mine hazards (Rowland, 2008; Smolnik, 2012; Krikorian, 2012; Sheets, 2012).
+The conflict is commonly characterized as a ‘frozen’ conflict, with no negotiated resolution yet achieved and an active ceasefire line which remains largely stable despite regular small-scale violence such as sniper fire and aging land mine hazards (Rowland, 2008; Smolnik, 2012; Krikorian, 2012; Sheets, 2012).